IdentityPython/pysaml2/doc/howto/config.rst

 This can be overriden by application code for a specific call.

-Valid values are "true" or "false".
-Default value is "false".
+Valid values are True or False.
+Default value is False.

 Example::

     "service": {
         "sp": {
-            "logout_requests_signed": "true",
+            "logout_requests_signed": False,
         }
     }